-- A better understanding of the nature and complexity (or lack thereof) of the processes.
+- The full nature and complexity (or lack thereof) of the processes.

-- Identify gaps in IT recovery and business availability/recovery requirements.
+- Gaps in IT recovery and business availability/recovery requirements.

 Business continuity is a life cycle and should be part of organizational culture.
-There is no end – only continual review, refinement, and improvement as necessary.
-Business continuity must be viewed as an ongoing function; if it is viewed as a project with an end, it will become stale and ineffectual.
+It is a process of continual review, refinement, and improvement.
+Business continuity must be viewed as an ongoing function.
+If it is viewed as a project with an end, it will become stale and ineffectual.